AyanThara/DSA-Journey-2026/Progress.md

 - Practiced basic operators in C++.
 - Practiced the first program
 - practiced arithematci and relational and logical operators
+-  Made a simple calculator using arithmetic operators
 ------------------------------------------------------------------------------------------------------------------------------------------------
 ## 📅 Day 3
 ### Topics Covered